What’s An FMM? Do You Need One?

 Any tourist from a country that does not require a visa needs to process an FMM in Mexico.
 Even if you are coming to Mexico as a temporary or permanent resident, you need to process an FMM- however, your steps are different.
 More on that further down.

-There is a misconception that if you stay within the free zone near the border or only travel into Mexico for less than 72 hours, you do not need an FMM.
-However, this is not entirely accurate.
+There is a misconception that if you stay within the free zone near the border or only travel into Mexico for less than 7 days, you do not need an FMM.
+However, this is not correct.

 If you are entering Mexico, regardless of distance or duration, you need to process an FMM or Mexican immigration form either at a border or at immigration stations at airports..
 It just so happens that people who live near the border tend never to apply for an FMM when they come to Mexico.
 But you are entering Mexico illegally and can either be fined or be deported.